 “You do not speak for this Pack, Summer Dawn Jones.
 The Elders will confer and decide how to proceed,” Dittany told her.

 “The Elders?
 Oh, you mean the remaining Elders?
 The ones not currently injured or kidnapped, right Auntie Dittany?”
 Summer’s voice was cold.
+The dew now forming on the grassy square could have frozen at her words.

 “Summer,” Dittany said warningly.